UK Pension Changes – 2015

 In an effort to reduce future pension fund liabilities, the UK government effectively banned transfers from unfunded public service final salary/defined benefit schemes to non-UK funds - for example through QROPS – and to domestic defined contribution schemes from April 6, 2015.
 Actual transfers from these schemes, in practice, could occur after this date but all paperwork needed to be in the scheme before April 6, 2015- with some schemes having set even earlier closing dates.

-Despite this "official" announcement we continue, even in 2018, to encounter situations where lump sum transfers are available from public funds and Trustees need to be approached individually to confirm the position.
+Despite this "official" announcement we continue to encounter situations where lump sum transfers are available from public funds and Trustees should be approached individually to confirm the position.

 Formal advice being required prior to certain pension transfers